aboutcoders/job-bundle/docs/howto-manager.md

 ## Retrieving the logs

-Each has its own logger.
+Each job has access its own logger.
 You can retrieve the logs of a job with one of the following commands:

 Use `getJobLogs` in case you only know the ticket: